winery/winery/docs/dev/ToolChain-initialization.md

 ## Steps to initialize the code repository

 1. Clone <https://github.com/opentosca/winery> (it automatically becomes the `origin`).
    - We recommend that git repositories reside in `c:\git-repositories`.
    - Use [ConEmu](https://conemu.github.io/) as program for all your shells: `choco install conemu`.
      Install [chocolatey](https://chocolatey.org/) to use the `choco` command.
    - Execute `git clone https://github.com/OpenTOSCA/winery.git` in `c:\git-repositories`.
 2. Change into the newly created directory `winery`: `cd winery`.
 3. Add `upstream` as second remote: `git remote add upstream https://github.com/eclipse/winery.git`
 4. Fetch everything from `upstream`: `git fetch upstream`
+5. Run `mvn package` to have `Version.java` generated

 ## Steps to initialize the TOSCA repository

 Please go to the [quick start guide](../user/quickstart.md).

+## Steps to initialize the IDE

+Setup IntelliJ as described at [config/IntelliJ IDEA](config/IntelliJ%20IDEA).
+Alternatively, you can you Eclipse as described at [config/Eclipse](config/Eclipse).
+However, the latter is currently work-in-progress.

 ## License